adelevoye/deaths_in_custody/README.md

 ## Data Collection Procedures

-Data on deaths in prisons and prison demographics comes from a variety of sources.
+Data on prison demographics and in-custody deaths come from a variety of sources.
 Where prison death data is listed publicly on an agency website or where another organization has already collected and processed records on deaths in custody for a particular agency, the project has gathered, standardized, and reproduced those records here.

 Examples of U.S. prison agencies that publicly list records on deaths in custody include the Arizona Department of Corrections [(link to source)](https://corrections.az.gov/inmate-death-notifications) and the Florida Department of Corrections [(link to source)](http://www.dc.state.fl.us/pub/mortality/index.html).
-The project has reproduced records from the Texas Justice Initiative for deaths in Texas state prisons, Incarceration Transparency at Loyola University New Orleans, College of Law for deaths in Louisiana state prisons, and the NPR Investigations team for deaths in Bureau of Prisons facilities.
+The Data Project has reproduced records from the Texas Justice Initiative for deaths in Texas state prisons, Incarceration Transparency at Loyola University New Orleans, College of Law for deaths in Louisiana state prisons, and the NPR Investigations team for deaths in Bureau of Prisons facilities.

-Where information on deaths in prisons was not publicly available through an agency or another organization, or was not provided at the individual or facility-level, the project used public records requests to gather records on deaths in custody and standardized these records into a uniform database.
-For each request, the project asked for records from 2015 to 2020 and for the following pieces of information for each death:
+Where information on deaths in prisons was not publicly available through an agency or another organization, or was not provided at the individual or facility-level, the Project used public records requests to gather records on deaths in custody.
+We then standardized these records into a uniform database.
+For each request, the Project asked for records from 2015 to 2020 and for the following pieces of information for each death:

 -   Name of individual;
 -   Age, race, and sex of individual;